juju/docs/src/en/clouds-LXD.md

 Both LXD and Juju will be needed on the host system.

-LXD is installed by default on all stable Ubuntu releases with the exception of Ubuntu 14.04 LTS.
-Also note that it is possible to install LXD as a snap.
+LXD is installed by default (by Ubuntu package) on all supported Ubuntu releases with the exception of Ubuntu 14.04 LTS.
+However, the snap install method will soon become the preferred way to install LXD.
 See [Using the LXD snap][lxd-snap] for how to do this.

 Install Juju now, using [Installing Juju][install].